MWSteams/4590FSP/resources.md

 "These data can be used to examine the delivery of iron and arsenic to the sedimens and their diagenetic behavior within the sediments. based on 4-yr average values of the arsenic concentration above Cottonwood (24.8 ug/L) and below haiwee (8.3 ug/L) and the ferric chloride dose (5.7 mg/L), the molar ratio of iron to arsenic in the floc is 160. the ame value is observed in theparticulate fraction in the wter samples collected below the LAA discharge." p 170

+Cottonwood plant uses diffusers to inject the coagulant.
+We need to find the design because it is likely that we don't need to use much energy for rapid mix and this might be the proof that we need.

 - Biogeochemical Controls on Arsenic Occurrence and Mobility in Water Supplies by Janet G Hering and Penelope E Kneebone in Environmental Chemistry of Arsenic edited by Jr, William T. Frankenberger (2002)